-- Do not eat solid food after midnight. - You may brush your teeth and rinse your mouth with mouthwash. - Follow the instructions the anesthesiologist gave you about whether or not to take your medicines with a small amount of water.
-Do not smoke the day before or the day after your surgery.
+- Do not eat solid food after midnight.
+This includes gum and candy. - Do not drink alcohol. - You may have clear liquids, such as water, black coffee (nothing added), or juice (no pulp) up until 2 hours before your procedure report time.
+Stop all liquids at that time. - Follow any instructions given to you by your clinic surgery team.
+This may include carbohydrate loading. - You may brush your teeth and rinse your mouth with mouthwash - Follow the anesthesiologist's instructions about whether or not to take your medicines. - Do not smoke the day before or the day after your surgery.
 We encourage you to quit smoking.
 Programs are available to help you stop smoking.
 For more information, ask your doctor or nurse.